 Crushing is often performed on bulk field samples of harder materials like ores, minerals, and rock.
 Crushers are often utilized as the first step of sample preparation before mills and pulverizers are used to further reduce particle size.

-- Portable Crushers – This new line of Hammermill and Jaw Crushers offers rugged construction, portability and versatility of use.
+- Portable Crushers is a new line of Hammermill and Jaw Crushers that offer rugged construction, portability and versatility of use.
 All can be equipped with gasoline, diesel or electric power.

-- Marcy® Lab Cone Crusher – Ideal for reducing aggregates and mineral ores, the Marcy GY-Roll 6in or 10in Lab Cone Crushers have 300lb/hr or 600lb/hr throughput capacity.
+- Marcy® Lab Cone Crusher is Ideal for reducing aggregates and mineral ores.
+The Marcy GY-Roll 6in or 10in Lab Cone Crushers have 300lb/hr or 600lb/hr throughput capacity.
 Throughput rate is dependent upon the material crushed; with coarser settings, throughput capacity may be higher.

-- Marcy® Double Roll Crusher – Double Roll Crushers are used in intermediate size reduction of medium hard to hard materials such as rock or ore, and can bridge the gap between laboratory and production outputs.
+- Marcy® Double Roll Crushers are used in intermediate size reduction of medium hard to hard materials such as rock or ore, and can bridge the gap between laboratory and production outputs.
 Models with 3,000lb/hr or 8,000lb/hr capacity reduce most materials from 0.5in (13mm) feed size to minus No. 10 (2mm).